akash-network/awesome-akash/open-gpt/README.md

 By default, this uses OpenAI, but there are also options for Azure OpenAI and Anthropic.
 If you are using those, you may need to set different environment variables.

-Currently it's setup as it uses OPEN AI Api - for this to work you need openai paid api access.
+For OpenAI, you need openai paid api access.
 Enable billing in platform.openai.com and add some balance to perform tasks throught GPT turbo 3.5 or GPT 4.

 OPENAI_API_KEY=